-Your Directors have pleasure in presenting the Twenty Seventh Annual Report of theCompany together with the Audited Statement of the Accounts for theFinancial year ended on 31st March 2020.
+Your Directors have pleasure in presenting the Twenty Ninth AnnualReport of the Company together with the Audited Statement of the Accounts for theFinancial year ended on 31st March 2020.

 (Rs.
 In Lakhs)

 The Board of Directors of your Company do not recommend any Dividend onequity shares for the FY 2019-2020.

 During the year under review revenue of the Company was Rs.
 4004.85lakhs as compared to Rs.
 4060.36 lakhs in the corresponding previous year.
 The Companyearned net profit of Rs.
 3.61 lakhs as compared to net profit of Rs.
 70.82 lakhs in thecorresponding previous year.

 TRANSFER TO RESERVE:

 The Company has not transferred any amount to reserves during theFinancial Year 2019-20.